dorukardahan/twitterapi-io-mcp/CONTEXT7.md

 If you want to bias toward tweet-related docs, keep the typo but add context words:
 `"twet object tweet"` or `"twet object response"`.

+Handling ambiguous results:

+- Prefer `type: "endpoint"` when you need an API endpoint; otherwise fall back to `"page"` / `"blog"`.
+- Use `score` as a relative ranking signal (pick the highest score; if ties, ask the user to clarify).
+- If results are too broad, add 1–2 extra tokens (e.g., `"tweet object response json"`).

 ## Recipe: Pagination (Cursor / next_cursor)

 Many endpoints are cursor-based (they return `next_cursor` / `has_next_page` and accept a `cursor` parameter).